Ozzyris/recipe/README.md

 # Recipe
-A cooking recipe manager who got some taste!
+A cooking recipe manager with some taste!